highlando/ws-hgblx/content/post/pontr-pendl/index.md

 ## I. Lagrange form

 We get rid of the costs that are put on the terminal values by introducing a variable $\tilde x$.
-Thus the optimal control problem no reads:
+Thus the optimal control problem now reads:

 $$
 \mathcal J:=\int_{t_0}^{t_1} \tilde x + \frac{1}{2}(g_1^2+g_2^2) \;dt \to \min